XuRuichen98/XuRuichen98.github.io/_pages/cv.md

 ### Education

-- **Chinese Academy of Sciences**, Beijing, China
-  *Ph.D. in Mathematics, Sept 2021 – Expected July 2026*
-  - Advisor: Professor Xin Wan
-  - Research Focus: Number theory, Iwasawa theory, automorphic forms, and $p$-adic properties

-- **Beihang University**, Beijing, China
-  *B.Sc. in Mathematics, Sept 2017 – July 2021*
-  - **Peking University Enhanced Program for Graduate Study**
-    - *13th Program: Mar 2021 – July 2021*
-    - *12th Program (Online): Mar 2020 – July 2020*
+### Education

+- **2023.9 – (Expected 2026.7)**: PhD Student in Pure Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+Supervisor: Professor Xin WAN.
+- **2021.9 – 2023.7**: Master’s Student in Pure Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+Supervisor: Professor Xin WAN.
+- **2017.9 – 2021.7**: Bachelor of Science, Beihang University.
+Mentored by Professors Peng GAO and Shijin ZHANG.
+  - Participated in the "Enhanced Program for Graduate Study" organized by the Beijing International Center for Mathematical Research and Peking University during the Spring semesters of 2020 (online) and 2021.

 ### Scholarships